indigojoha/UanMathEvaluator/README.md

 if (condition expression, true expression, false expression);
 ```
 Internally, the `if` block treats `0d` as false and anything else as true.

+---

+# Todo list
+- Allow unevaluated expressions as function arguments other than double